Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms

 \begin{theorem} The map $T \to \barPhi(T)$ extends to a braided monoidal functor $\barPhi : 4\KT \to \Algf$ such that $\barPhi \circ \Phi = \id_{\Algf}$ and $\Phi \circ \barPhi = \id_{4\KT}$.
 In particular, $\barPhi$ and $\Phi$ are equivalences of braided monoidal categories. \end{theorem}

-\begin{proof} Since we have already proved in Proposition~\ref{sliding/thm} that $\barPhi(T)$ depends only on the \qvlnc{2} class of the Kirby tangle $T$, in order to show that $\barPhi : 4\KT \to \Algf$ is a well-defined monoidal functor, we only need to prove that it preserves identities, compositions, and tensor producta.
+\begin{proof} Since we have already proved in Proposition~\ref{sliding/thm} that $\barPhi(T)$ depends only on the \qvlnc{2} class of the Kirby tangle $T$, in order to show that $\barPhi : 4\KT \to \Algf$ is a well-defined monoidal functor, we only need to prove that it preserves identities, compositions, tensor products, and braidings.
 The proof that it preserves identities is shown in Figure~\ref{identity/fig}.